 Bladder cancer diagnosis

 If your doctor suspects you have bladder cancer, they will examine you and arrange tests.
-The tests you have will depend on your specific situation and may include:
+The tests you have may include:

 - general tests to check your overall health and body function

 - further tests to see if the cancer has spread (metastasised).

 Some tests may be repeated during and after treatment to see how the treatment is working.
 If you feel anxious waiting for test results, it may help to talk to a friend or family member, or call Cancer Council 13 11 20.

 Download a PDF booklet on this topic.